phonegap-build/docs-en/configuring/preferences.md

   <tr>
     <td><code>android-build-tool</code><br/>(android only)</td>
     <td>
       Specifies which build tool to compile the application.
 Valid build tools are 'gradle' and 'ant'.
-The default is 'gradle'.
+The default is 'ant'.
       <br/><br/>
       Example:
       <br/>